Behind the Syntax Part I: let and const variables

 The new variable keywords do not hoist in the same way as

 var.
 They still technically hoist (under the hood), but attempting to reference them before they are declared will cause an actual error: JS will act like they don’t exist.
 Here’s an example (Comment out line 2 to avoid the error stopping the full code from running)

 Why the change?
 Well, to avoid confusion.
 Generally, using hoisting has been considered poor form when writing code and led to countless hours of debugging for people who did not understand this concept.
 This change is simply enforcing what already was good practice when writing code.

-Of course, there is a newer syntax for declaring functions: arrow functions.
+There is a newer ES6 syntax for creating functions: arrow functions.
 Those bring along their own changes and are going to be the subject of the second post in this series.